This is srtc, a "simple" WebRTC library (publish side is done and working quite well, subscribe is in progress, works but needs more time to mature).

 - publishVideoSimulcastFrame

-The peer connection will maintain connectivity using STUN probe requests if no media is flowing and will attempt to re-establish connectivity if there is no data received from the server.
+The peer connection will maintain connectivity using STUN probe requests if no media is flowing and will attempt to re-establish connectivity as needed.
 If the re-connection fails, so will the overall connection state.

 to raw H.264 with FFMPEG.
 Make sure to use the baseline